vmware/cluster-api-provider-cloud-director/docs/QUICKSTART.md

 Now that bootstrap management cluster is ready, you can use Cluster API to create multi control-plane workload clusters fronted by load balancers.
 You can choose to re-transform the workload clusters into management clusters by repeating the [CAPVCD initialization step](#management_cluster_init)

+See here to enable [VCD tenant user management on the management cluster](USER_MANAGEMENT.md).
+This enables tenant users to deploy the workload clusters in their own private namespaces, while adhering to VCD's  tenant/user quota management.

 ### Create your first workload cluster
 Once the management cluster is ready, you can create your first workload cluster.